Code-Institute-Submissions/quiz-app/README.md

 Verdict: A width of 100% was added to the button class, so then the click event covered the whole button.

-Problem: When using the API, some characters are not appearing properly.
+Bug: When using the API, some characters were not appearing properly.
 For example, "world's" is appearing as "world&#039;s" .
-This happens throughout the questions, in situations where commas or apostrophes are used.
-After some research, it turned out that this was because the HTML entities need to be decoded.
+This happenrf throughout the questions, in situations where special characters such as commas or apostrophes are used.
+Fix: After some research, it turned out that this was because the HTML entities need to be decoded.
+Verdict: When the questions were being pulled in, I replaced the ".innerText" property with ".innerHTML".
+This decoded the text as it was pulled in from the API.

 Problem: There was an error in the console that was appearing "Uncaught ReferenceError: questions is not defined at startQuiz (script.js:73), at script.js:139".
 Solution: This was because there was a reference to questions when it had not been defined.
 This caused some confusion, as it was actually defined within the js file.
 However, I needed to